Affiliate links on Android Authority may earn us a commission. Learn more.

-Netflix now has over 200 million paid subscribers, and its total audience is almost certainly larger.
+Netflix now has well over 200 million paid subscribers, and its total audience is almost certainly larger.
 While many users stream its content from mobile devices, others love to watch Netflix on their big 4K TV or projector.
 How can you stream Netflix in 4K, and does it also support High Dynamic Range (HDR) video?

 Read more: Best Netflix shows